vygr/ChrysaLisp/README.md

 make -j
 ```

-Requires NASM, SDL2 and the SDL2_TTF library to be installed.
-NASM is required
+Requires Clang, SDL2 and the SDL2_TTF library to be installed.
+SDL2 and
-for building the platform bootstrap, SDL2 and SDL2_ttf are for the experimental
+SDL2_ttf are for the experimental GUI.
-GUI.

 Requirements:
 Linux: Tested on Ubuntu 16-10
 ```
-sudo apt-get install nasm clang libsdl2-ttf-dev
+sudo apt-get install clang libsdl2-ttf-dev
 ```

 Run with: